Broadcom-Network-Switching-Software/OpenFirmware/README.md

 Supported devices
 =================
 This release has support for switch devices such as Qumran (Q2A, QUX), Jericho2 (JR2), Jericho2C (J2C), and Firelight (FL) for Broadsync.
-BFD, IFA-1.1 support is available for Trident3.
+BFD, IFA-1.1, MOD support is available for Trident3 and MOD support for TH3.